judsonmitchell/LACrimBook/README.md

 LACrimBook aims to replace West's big and expensive handbook of Louisiana criminal laws with a free, digital alternative.

+This branch contains the version intended for desktop browsers, using an in-memory data store (jlinq).
+The main branch contains a version optimized for PhoneGap which uses web sql.

 The project uses many open source tools including:

 * [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)